DistrictDataLabs/yellowbrick/docs/contributing.rst

 Yellowbrick is an open source project that is supported by a community who will gratefully and humbly accept any contributions you might make to the project.
 Large or small, any contribution makes a big difference; and if you've never contributed to an open source project before, we hope you will start with Yellowbrick!

 Principally, Yellowbrick development is about the addition and creation of *visualizers* --- objects that learn from data and create a visual representation of the data or model.
-Visualizers integrate with Scikit-Learn estimators, transformers, and pipelines for specific purposes and as a result, can be simple to build and deploy.
+Visualizers integrate with scikit-learn estimators, transformers, and pipelines for specific purposes and as a result, can be simple to build and deploy.
 The most common contribution is a new visualizer for a specific model or model family.
 We'll discuss in detail how to build visualizers later.

 Beyond creating visualizers, there are many ways to contribute: